Table of contents

 View the Monument

-The primary reason to visit Mount Rushmore and get your tickets is, of course, to see the iconic carved faces of four U.S. presidents: George Washington, Thomas Jefferson, Theodore Roosevelt, and Abraham Lincoln.
+The primary reason to take a trip to Mount Rushmore and get your tickets is, of course, to see the iconic carved faces of four U.S. presidents: George Washington, Thomas Jefferson, Theodore Roosevelt, and Abraham Lincoln.
 The best time to view the monument is during the day when the sunlight illuminates the faces.

 Attend the Evening Lighting Ceremony